-Material has been reviewed pursuant to Title 5, U.S. Code, Section 552, and this material is being withheld in its entirety by the FBI pursuant to subsections (b)(1), (b)(3) 50 U.S.C., § 3024(i)(1), (b)(6), (b)(7)(A) (b)(7)(C), (b)(7)(D), and (b)(7)(E).
+Material consisting of 53 pages has been reviewed pursuant to Title 5, U.S. Code, Section 552, and this material is being withheld in its entirety by the FBI pursuant to subsections (b)(1)(b)(3) 50 U.S.C., Section 3024 (i)(1), (b)(6), (b)(7)(C) and (b)(7)(E).
 See attached Explanations of Exemptions.

 Please refer to the enclosed FBI FOIPA Addendum for additional standard responses applicable to your request.
-The "Standard Responses to Requests" section of the Addendum applies to all requests.
-If the subject of your request is a person, the "Standard Responses to Requests for Individuals" section also applies.
-The "General Information" section includes useful information about FBI records.
+"Part 1" of the Addendum includes standard responses that apply to all requests.
+"Part 2" includes additional standard responses that apply to all requests for records on individuals.
+"Part 3" includes general information about FBI records that you may find useful.
 Also enclosed is our Explanation of Exemptions.